cdot65/juniper-terraform-ex-switch/README.md

 }
 ```

+### Interfaces

+Interfaces are configured in layer 2 mode exclusively, as of now.
+Will update later to support routed interfaces.

-- create interface `ge-0/0/0`
+- create interface
-- apply a description of `tf: Raspberry Pi` to our new interface
+- apply a description to our new interface
-- create a sub-interface of `ge-0/0/0` with a unit ID of `0`
+- create a sub-interface with a unit ID
-- set interface `ge-0/0/0.0` to ethernet-switching family
+- set interface to ethernet-switching family
-- configure interfage `ge-0/0/0.0` in access mode
+- configure interfage mode
-- assign vlan `VLAN_104` to the interface
+- assign vlan to the interface

 ```
 ge-0/0/0 {